oneeve8/kobble-data/content/tutorialnarrative3.md

 # Tutorial Video Narrative
 ## #3
 Hi, Welcome back to another Kobble tutorial video.
-This
+This is tutorial number 3, you may want to check out our ot

 If you’ve watched some of our other videos,